Best CPAP Masks for Mouth Breathing

 Continuous positive airway pressure (CPAP) therapy is a highly effective treatment for obstructive sleep apnea (OSA), but people who breathe through their mouth often struggle to find an appropriate CPAP mask.

-When someone using a nasal CPAP mask breathes through their mouth, the pressurized air escapes and cannot keep their airway open.
-Mouth breathing may also lead to symptoms such as dry mouth.
+When someone using a nasal CPAP mask breathes through their mouth, the pressurized air escapes and can no longer do its job of keeping their airway open.
+Mouth breathing may also lead to symptoms such as dry mouth, even when using the CPAP machine’s humidification feature.

 Choosing the right full-face CPAP mask can help ensure that people who breathe through their mouth benefit from their CPAP therapy.
 Since no CPAP mask is right for everybody, we’ll walk you through a range of the best full-face CPAP masks available before explaining how to find a CPAP mask that suits your unique needs.